 Celebration is on the cards for Napa Valley, owing to the 100th birth anniversary of the renowned Robert Mondavi, who is considered a big name in the history of American wines.
 The noble soul always appreciated good food, art, and a nice bottle of wine.
-Therefore, in conjunction to this, his winery is hosting a number of events and activities.
-Among these is the highlight: furniture maker Frank Pollaro designing a one-of-a-kind Centenary Table honoring the “father of the American wine industry”.
-The Centenary Table crafted by Frank Pollaro as an ode to Robert Mondavi, would adorn Napa Valley estate’s Vineyard Room.
+Therefore, in conjunction with this, his winery is hosting a number of events and activities.
+Among these is the highlight: furniture maker Frank Pollaro designing a one-of-a-kind Centenary Table honoring the “father of the American wine industry.”
+The Centenary Table, crafted by Frank Pollaro as an ode to Robert Mondavi, would adorn Napa Valley estate’s Vineyard Room.

 The table has been crafted of four “wide-plank figure aged Northern California Claro walnut” boards, which is known to age gracefully, showing unique character over time.
 The Centenary table is an eight seater that features 100 round inlays around its edges, a representation of Mondavi’s 100 years since birth.